jafudi/flexpair-hugo-site/flexpair.com/content/_index.md

 # features
 features:
   enable: true
-  subtitle: "Literally no one ever:"
+  subtitle: "Literally no one ever:\nAverage data scientist after breaking production:"
-  title: "Average data scientist after breaking production: But it worked on my computer 🥺"
+  title: "But it worked on my computer 🥺"
   description: "We: Don't despair 🤗 Just get your team access to Flexpair!
 So they don't have to blindly trust but can get visual confirmation in a live shared staging environment.</br> </br> "
   features_blocks:
   - icon: "las la-code-branch"